ecastrom/cv/cv.md

 ## SUMMARY

 Ph.D. candidate in Economics from George Mason University with a robust foundation in Applied Microeconomics, Experimental Economics, and Public Economics.
 Edgar possesses over 5 years of professional experience with the Inter-American Development Bank, complemented by academia roles at George Mason and Universidad de los Andes.
-His significant contributions in public economics research are underscored by his work on public policy.

 ---

 ## METHODS